edersonmberti/brazilian-localities-api/README.md

 # Brazilian Localities API
 Inspired by [Municipios-Brasileiros](https://github.com/kelvins/Municipios-Brasileiros) and [IBGE API](https://servicodados.ibge.gov.br/api/docs/localidades?versao=1).

-Rest API developed to provide the name and location of Brazilian states and cities in an easy way with pagination option.
+Rest API developed to provide name and location of Brazilian states and cities in an easy way with pagination option.

 ## Documentation